cs161-staff/textbook/crypto/bitcoin.md

 {% comment %}
 Draft I found in the fa19 repo.
 Incomplete and not sure if it ever was finished.
 We should finish it this semester -peyrin sp21

+Updated using notes created from SP20 lectures 38 & 39 ~fuzail su21
 {% endcomment %}

 # Bitcoin